Schnell8/jsramverk_ht24/01-Refaktorering/backend/README.md

 -----------------------------

 ## Available scripts
-In the project directory, you can run:
+In the project directory, you can run these commands in terminal:

 ### `npm start`
 Runs the app.